AccelByte/grpc-plugin-dependencies/README.md

 ## Running

-To start the services, run the following command.
+To run the services, run the following command.

 With gRPC mTLS disabled: